-- Make it clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - Not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - •Challenge behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+- Make it clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - Not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", or "just having a laugh". - •Challenge behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting or looking up skirts/shorts

 Dismissing or tolerating such behaviours risks normalising them.

+Sexual harassment

-Sexual harassment When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
+When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
 Sexual harassment is likely to: